elman23/elman23.github.io/index.md

 What I am currently studying:

 - Go Programming Language.
+- Python for API development: FastAPI.

+## For The Future

+Having the chance, I would very much like to learn more about:

+- Rust.
 - Kubernetes.
-- Python for API development: Django and FastAPI.
 - React for frontend development.
+- Android app development.
+- Kernels.

 ## Portfolio